 Astronaut: "Where I come from, no woman is complete without a man."

-The ending of McClintock shows that the main character turning his wife over his knee and spanking her has had a positive affect on their marriage.
+The ending of McLintock! shows that the main character turning his wife over his knee and spanking her has had a positive affect on their marriage, though admittedly up to that point she'd been a bit of a Bitch in Sheep's Clothing.

 In the movie Spanglish.
 Towards the end Flor decided to take her daughter Cristina out of the high standard private feeder school where she had a full ride and put her back into the black hole that is the California public school system.
 Why?
 Basically because she didn't think it was Hispanic enough.
 So apparently the moral of the story was that it's okay to do something with significant negative implications for your child's future so long as it alleviates your own cultural concerns and insecurities.